digital-asset/daml/docs/source/daml/intro/2_DamlScript.rst

 Test for Failure
 ----------------

 In :doc:`1_Token` you learned that creating a ``Token`` requires the authority of its owner.
-In other words, it should not be possible for Alice to create a Token for another party and vice versa.
+In other words, it should not be possible for Alice to create a token for another party and vice versa.
 A reasonable attempt to test that would be:

 .. literalinclude:: daml/daml-intro-2/daml/Token_Test.daml
   :language: daml